 The customer also has the ability to delete their own account - removing all of their profile data.

 The Security Settings page provides options for customers to configure Multi-factor Authentication settings, change their password, or view and delete any current sessions that may be accessing their account.

 If the Passwordless login workflow is being used (via an Adaptive MFA policy) the Change Password screen will not be shown to those customers.

 Privacy & data

 The Privacy & Data page provides options for customers to view, opt-in, or opt-out to any consent per the consent policy for the application they are using.

 Customers can also use this page to download a copy of their account information, supporting data portability requirements for a number of global regulatory standards.

-Visit this page to learn how to fine-tune the customer experience of your application with self-service configuration options.
+Visit self-service policy settings to learn how to fine-tune the customer experience of your application with self-service configuration options.